Singapore could enter phase 3 by end-2020; social gatherings of 8 people may be allowed

-As part of Phase Three, gatherings outside homes could be increased from five to eight people.
+As part of phase three, the size of gatherings outside homes could be increased from five to eight people.
 Similarly, eight visitors could be allowed on home visits, allowing larger families to congregate.

-In addition, capacity limits in venues such as museums, places of worship and wedding receptions may be increased, with multiple zones of 50 persons permitted.
+In addition, capacity limits in venues such as museums, places of worship and wedding receptions may be increased, with multiple zones of 50 people permitted.

 Next, testing will be carried out on a larger scale to allow more activities to resume.
 For starters, a pilot scheme will see people tested for Covid-19 before they are allowed to attend events.
 Rapid tests with lower accuracy will be used for these events, meaning that safe-management measures are still needed and false positives could result.

-This pilot programme will be fine-tuned and expanded if they prove successful.
+This pilot programme will be fine-tuned and expanded if it proves successful.

 Lastly, more venues will require people to check in to SafeEntry using the TraceTogether app or tokens, in a bid to strengthen Singapore's contact tracing regime.